 - Recover additional damages to any remaining property.

 Overall, an attorney can help protect the landowner’s rights during the eminent domain process.

 Eminent domain is a powerful constitutional right that allows the federal, state, and local governments to take private property for a public purpose.
 Once the government decides to take a property, an eminent domain proceeding can only be stopped when a court determines that the land is not being used for a legitimate public purpose.
 An attorney can help protect the landowner’s rights and make sure the government is not taking advantage of the landowner during the eminent domain process.

-For help defending a property in an Eminent Domain proceeding or ensuring that just compensation is received, contact the experienced attorneys at Robinson and Henry, P.C.
-To schedule a free consultation, go online or call (303) 688-0944 today!
+For help defending a property in an eminent domain proceeding or ensuring that just compensation is received, contact us at (303) 688-0944.